catjsteam/iOSCatjsRunner/README.md

 ## Install

-Import the project to XCode and run the application on you iOS device
+Import the project to XCode and run the application on your iOS device

 ## Setting the application with catjs